MCmoderSD/YEPPBot/README.md

 - The **maxTokens** is the maximum length of the response text. <br>
   One token is roughly 4 characters for standard English text. <br>
-  The limit is 16383 tokens, but it's recommended to use a value that is suitable for the use, on Twitch the message limit is 500 characters.
+  The limit is 16,383 tokens, but it's recommended to use a value that is suitable for the use, on Twitch the message limit is 500 characters.
-  If you divide the limit by 4, you an estimate the number of characters. <br>
+  If you divide the limit by 4, you are an estimate the number of characters. <br>

 - The **topP** is the nucleus sampling. <br>